 Every blockchain has a consensus mechanism to aid the network in making decisions.
 When millions of nodes validate transactions for their respective blockchains, nodes can quickly come together and agree with little effort—this is necessary to ensure the smooth operation of any system that relies on mass participation.
 Consider it like voting, where the majority wins, but the minority must support anything they disagree with.

 The network’s trustlessness is due to the consensus mechanism.
 Nodes may disagree on who should be trusted.
 Still, they can rely on powerful algorithms at the heart of everything, meaning that every node decision benefits from being enforced via blockchain technology.

-Join our Newsletter, Decentralized Economy
+Join our Newsletter, Tip of the Spear

 Benefits of Blockchain

 As blockchain technology grows and is adopted, we are beginning to see its early impacts and the benefits of where it can go.
 Blockchain is a safe way to store information because it is encrypted and distributed across many computers.
 As a result, data can only be changed or tampered with if everyone on the network knows it.

 The trajectory of tech is seen in many different business areas, from finance to healthcare to gaming.
 The main advantage is that data stored in blocks across a network is irreversible.
 When changes are made, the network must agree; otherwise, the block is abandoned.
 Data is critical, and decentralizing it provides greater transparency and security.